codesidian/Python-MissionChiefBot/README.md

 ![Build Status](https://github.com/codesidian/Python-MissionChiefBot/workflows/Mission%20Chief%20Tests/badge.svg)
-# Python Mission Chief Bot
+# The Free Mission Chief Bot

-A small bot for the game missionchief written in Python
+A bot written to automate the grinding and boring jobs of the bot, simply follow the guide and let it run.
+No fee to pay, no license required.

 **This bot is meant for use with standard Chrome, please do not use any MissionChief mods, such as LSS manager as it may affect the bot.**